wasmac/StoreIN/README.md

 Python application that uses Kivy, KivyMD and GooglePhotos Api to help in receipt management.

 ## Files
-Project files are divided into separate directories, one main (which contains all .py alongside with main.kv file and directories like **imagestoupload**, **tmp**...) and directory named **kivy** containing .kv files, which mostly contains data about what app currently displays.
+Project files are divided into separate directories, one main (which contains all .py files alongside with main.kv file and directories like **imagestoupload**, **tmp**...) and directory named **kivy** that stores .kv files, which sotres files related to user interface.

 ## Requirements
 ### Python >=3.7 with libraries: